MCCTeam/MCCTeam.github.io/source/guide/installation.md

     -   Linux:

-        > **ℹ️ NOTE: If you're using Linux I'll assume that you should be able to install git on your own.
-If you don't know how, search it up for your distribution, it should be easy**
+        > **ℹ️ NOTE: If you're using Linux we will assume that you should be able to install git on your own.
+If you don't know how, search it up for your distribution, it should be easy.
+(Debian based distros: `apt install git`, Arch based: `pacman -S git`)**

     -   [Install Git on macOS](https://git-scm.com/download/mac)